Golden lichens on south side of a staddle stone

 Using lichens for natural navigation is challenging and at times it can be frustrating, but it is worth remembering that lichens are very sensitive to air quality, so even if they fail to form a perfect compass for you, they can at least assure you that you are breathing fresh air.

-In my book I cover the use of lichens, mosses, the sun, moon, stars, plants, animals, buildings and weather in navigating.
+In my books I cover the navigational use of lichens, mosses, the sun, moon, stars, plants, animals, buildings and weather in more detail.